Home / Classified Science (May 2026)

 What hasn't been discussed as broadly is that all of these programs might be studying the same thing from different angles.
 Non-local consciousness.
 Is it that crazy to think that consciousness might act like a field?

-If that turns out to be true, it would make sense that certain humans have a weak and variable ability to tap into that field, in the same way that some dogs seem to be able to detect certain illnesses through scent.
+If that turns out to be true, it would make sense that certain humans have a weak and variable ability to tap into that field.
 Paired with the possibility that consciously studying consciousness could potentially interfere with the results, this could be why so much of the research is inconsistent and inconclusive.
+If there is really nothing to see here, it's at least curious why governments have spent so much money studying these phenomena, not to mention how consistently these ideas have independently emerged in different cultures throughout history.

-The second broad theme is that important scientific breathroughs may be being classified by the government at an unprecedented scale.
+The second broad theme is that important scientific breathroughs are being classified by the government for defense purposes.
 Clearly some scientific breakthroughs, perhaps even most of them, have defense implications.
 If Thomas Townsend Brown discovered anti-gravity or there are effective protocols for remote viewing or we created a new type of metal with unique properties, I understand why the military would want to keep it secret.

-We also know that the government has effectively classified science at a massive scale through programs like the Manhattan Project and the subsequent effort to regulate nuclear weapons.
-I have to imagine that since the 1950s the government has only gotten better at it, especially when you think about how intertwined the government is with universities and funding and regulating research.
+We all know that the government has classified science through programs like the Manhattan Project and the subsequent effort to regulate nuclear weapons.
+I have to imagine that since the 1950s the government has only gotten better at it, especially when you think about how intertwined the government is with universities and funding and regulating scientific research.

 If you watch his talks, Peter Thiel has been obsessed with the idea that "the world of atoms" has had slow progress relative to the "world of bits."
-In the 1950's it seemed like things were moving fast and we would cure cancer, have flying cars and colonize the stars in a matter of decades.
-And then, everything in those categories seemed to stagnate... coincidentally, right after the Manhattan Project, when it became abundantly clear how scientific breakthroughs could reorder geopolitics.
+In the 1950's it seemed like things were moving fast and we would cure cancer, invent flying cars and colonize the stars in a matter of decades.
+And then, everything in those categories seemed to stagnate... coincidentally, right after the Manhattan Project, when it was abundantly clear how signifigantly frontier science could reorder geopolitics.

-Another possibility is that the government is sharing the research with select private companies, which are more innovative, don't report to congress, aren't subject to Freedom of Information Act requests, are easy to funnel money into via government contratcs, and have the ability to hire and compensate former government employees.
+Another possibility is that the government is sharing the research with select private companies, which are more innovative, don't report to congress, aren't subject to Freedom of Information Act requests, and are easy to funnel money into via government contracts (not to mention the ability to hire and compensate former government employees).
+If this is true, it means private companies could possess technology that rivals our own government.

-Silicon Valley thinks of itself as the center of innovation but what if we're the sideshow?
-Maybe we're being allowed to get rich playing with the internet, while the military and private defense contractors are building the future.
+Silicon Valley thinks of itself as the center of innovation.
+How funny would it be if history looks at us as the sideshow?
+Maybe we're being allowed to play with the internet and post on social media, while the military and private defense contractors are busy building the future.

-One thing that gives me some hope is that there isn't some private defense contractor consistenly launching futuristic tech into the market and making quadrillions of dollars or overthrowing governments.
+One thing that gives me hope is that there aren't defense contractors consistently launching futuristic tech into the market and making quadrillions of dollars or overthrowing governments.
 The market cap of these companies is still well below the tech giants.
-This implies that either they don't have futuristic tech at all or the government is at least still competent enough to keep what they do have on lock down for strategic reasons, and there hasn't been a big enough conflict since WW2 to force the government's hand to use whatever they have.
+This implies that either they don't have futuristic tech at all, they do have it and they have massively fumbled the ball or the government is at least competent enough to keep what they do have on lock down for strategic reasons and there hasn't been a big enough conflict to force the government's hand.